 Continue to enjoy your pool while the weather is warm, but don’t let your guard down when it comes to pool safety.
-Maybe you planned to, but didn’t complete a safety inspection of your pool before diving in this year.
-But it not too late.
+Maybe you planned to but didn’t complete a safety inspection of your pool before diving in this year.
+But it is not too late.
 An accident can happen at any time.
 So if you haven’t already done an annual safety check, don’t delay another day.
-Even if you did at the start of the session, another run through can only help ensure that family and friends can continue to enjoy your pool.
+Even if you did at the start of the season, another run through can only help ensure that family and friends can continue to enjoy your pool.

 All pool and pool area components should be inspected for trip hazards, rough surfaces, slippery surfaces, sharp edges, rotted wood decking, rusted ladders and stairs, and damaged diving boards.

 All electric components, pumps, motors and filtration equipment should be checked and serviced.
 There should be no wiring (including extension cords) or receptacles anywhere near the pool and receptacle outlets supplying electricity to the pool areas and equipment should be protected with a special safety device called a Ground-Fault Circuit-Interrupter.
 If you have never had an electrician check the electrical components for and around the pool, it would be wise to do so now.

 A qualified individual should also confirm that the intake covers (grates) on the filtration returns are fitted with the proper type grate to prevent entrapment hazards.

 To reduce the risk of drowning, the Consumer Product Safety Commission (CPSC) recommends using as many layers of protection as possible.
 Of primary importance are self-closing, self-latching gates and suitable fencing that completely surrounds the pool to prevent unsupervised access by young children.
 If the house forms a barrier for part of the pool area enclosure, install alarms on doors leading to the pool area or use special water alarms.
 A safety cover over the pool is also something to consider.